 In reality, this deal was designed to strip millions of Palestinians of their rights, and further entrench Israel’s occupation and apartheid regime of control over Palestinians.

 Palestinians are pushing back against these attacks and need our solidarity.

-The UN Relief and Works Agency (UNRWA) was established in 1949, in the wake of the mass forcible displacement of Palestinians from their historic homeland.
+UNRWA was established in 1949, in the wake of the mass forcible displacement of Palestinians from their historic homeland.
 It was mandated to provide relief to Palestinian refugees until the restoration of their fundamental rights, including their right of return.
 Today, over five million Palestinian refugees receive essential services from UNRWA, including healthcare and education.

-Seven decades after their initial expulsion, the refugees’ right of return remains at the core of the Palestinian struggle for self-determination, and is guaranteed under international law.
-In the face of this unprecedented threat, grassroots groups from Palestinian refugee camps around the region launched a campaign called “UNRWA is our Right until we Return”, calling for international solidarity to protect UNRWA and stand up for the rights of the Palestinian people.
+The right of return is a core part of the Palestinian struggle for self-determination, and is guaranteed under international law.
+In the face of these threats, Palestinian refugees are calling for international solidarity to protect UNRWA and stand up for the Palestinian right of return.